MayaPosch/NymphRPC/README.md

 With the common C++ build tools installed (g++, make, etc.) and the optional OpenSSL dependency, building NymphRPC is done using:

-`make lib` - Build just the library.
+`make` - Build just the library.
 Found under `lib`.This builds both a static and shared library.

 `make test-client` - Build the test client.